1.1. Origin and Composition

 L. reuteri ATCC PTA 6475; shown to have aesthetic benefits in mice and genomically is somewhat similar to the popular strain ATCC 55730

 L. reuteri ATCC PTA 4659

 L. reuteri ATCC 23272; which may still have a therapeutic effect when administered heat-killed

 L. reuteri ATCC 55730 (SD2112); used in treatment of H. pylori and confirmed to colonize the intestines after oral ingestion in humans

 L. reuteri DSM 17938; a daughter strain derived from ATCC 55730 (slightly increased acid resistance and improved growth in vitro) that has been confirmed to colonize the intestinal tract.
 This daughter strain was created over concern regarding two genes found in ATCC 55730 that may confer resistance to tetracycline and lincomycin that were removed in the creation of DSM 17938

-L. reuteri NCIMB 30242; known as CardiovivaTM and implicated in cholesterol reduction and increasing serum Vitamin D; this appears to require microencapsulation to survive digestion via food products
+L. reuteri NCIMB 30242; formerly known as CardiovivaTM, now known as LRCTM, is implicated in cholesterol reduction and increasing serum Vitamin D; this appears to require microencapsulation to survive digestion via food products

 L. reuteri RC-14; used alongside L. rhamnosus GR-1 for vaginal health (bacterial vaginosis and UTIs) due to these strains being able to colonize the vagina following oral administration